How Much Can I Claim For A Manual Handling Accident?

 Before you should think about legal action, you should take the time to begin building your case.
 In building your case, it is important to take a number of actions necessary to get the essential evidence.
 Doing so can make it much easier to build your personal case.
 Whenever you suffer an injury as a result of a manual handling accident, you should always seek medical attention as the first course of action.
 Once you have done this, you should:

 - Get Evidence: This can include collecting the evidence that shows that the injury happened.
-You can take photographs of the accident scene, collect eyewitness reports, and so on.
+You can take photographs of the accident scene, collect witness reports, and so on.

 - Get a Professional Medical Opinion: This will say how severe the injury is and will form part of the evidence highlighted above that there was indeed an injury.
 A doctor’s note or medical report can be useful.

-- Document Losses: This is where you document financial losses and other losses that are caused by the injury sustained due to the manual handling accidents.
+- Document Losses: This is where you document financial losses, such as loss of earnings and other losses caused by the injury sustained due to the manual handling accidents.
 Documenting these losses fully (with receipts, invoices, etc.) can make it easier to reclaim the expenses.

 Once you have followed the above steps, you will have enough evidence to begin your claim.
 We recommend that you contact a legal firm at this time.
 We will provide more information on this in a later section.